Help

 Export

-Any document can be exported to PDF or HTML from the File menu.
+Any document can be exported to PDF, HTML, or Markdown from the File menu.

 What to expect when saving